 Writing a name is one of the most basic forms of branding.
 Whereas a logo is a graphic mark, an emblem or a symbol, which can include letters and various typefaces, a wordmark is a typographic treatment of a name.
 In short, a wordmark is a logo but a logo is not necessarily a wordmark.
 It makes sense that an image-only project like SILENT COMICS would get its own text-only type of logo.

-For SILENT COMICS I was looking for a typeface evocative of the silent films era but that still looks current.
-There are plenty of inspiring letter types from that time, in particular posters and title cards hand drawn letters.
+For SILENT COMICS I was looking for a typeface evocative of the silent films era but still looking current.
+There are plenty of inspiring letter types from that time, in particular posters and title cards hand-drawn letters.
 But the simplicity and timeless elegance of Futura are unmatched.
-A geometric typeface designed in 1927 by Paul Renner, Futura has arguably been overused.
-You will spot it everywhere: in movies, signage and corporate literature.
+A geometric typeface designed by Paul Renner and released in 1927, Futura has arguably been overused.
+You can spot it everywhere: in movies, signage and corporate literature.
 It also served as the basis for countless logotypes.
 Rather than a problem, I see its success as a reminder that modernity is built from the past.
-Modern and can (should?) go hand in hand with long lasting quality.
+Modernity can and in fact should go hand in hand with long-lasting quality.
 The SILENT COMICS logo uses Futura Book.
-Aside naming, it has little visual connection with comics.
-That is good.
-I like the quiet, ordered feel of restraint it has now, which contrasts with the subject matter.
+Aside from its name, it has little visual connection with comics.
+That is good, I like the quiet, ordered feel of restraint it has now, which contrasts with the subject matter.

-Besides kerning, the only addition to the letters are two horizontal lines.
+Besides kerning, the only addition to the letters is two horizontal lines, above and below the name.
 They stand for the (comics) frame, giving the ensemble a bit more stability.
 Notice how it is open on the sides.
 At some point, I added a triangle underneath to suggest a comic book balloon.
 Then decided against it: too decorative.
 Plus, there won’t be any balloons in this project.
-I like what Raymond Poïvet1 had to say about comics: (in French) “Bande dessinée” means drawn strip.
-And that’s all there is to it.
+I like what Raymond Poïvet1 had to say about comics: (in French) “Bande dessinée” means “drawn strip”.